aqeedah/Database-_testing/README.md

 -- Insertion into remaining table and CRUD operation / DDL & DML is done by Prachi Thakral.

---Creation of Typescipt, restfulAPI, Unit test, Integration test is done by Akida Laliwala.
+--Creation of Typescipt, restfulAPI, Unit test is done by Akida Laliwala.

 ## server.ts by that we can know that our port is running